By Jessica Norris Granatiero

 I, like many clients and friends, have been reminiscing about life as it was pre-pandemic, before moratoriums on travel abroad, gatherings and dinners out.
 Fondly, I recall one of my spring business trips to Italy for Vinitaly, the country’s premier international wine event at which more than 100,000 wine professionals and journalists, from all over the world, amass and usurp Verona, a city in central northern Italy.

-I always have enjoyed the ongoing buzz of Vinitaly, yet I long for the places and unexpected experiences outside of the event’s hustle and bustle.
-Like when I discovered Lombardy wine and Lombardy the region – a hidden gem with its mountainous glory, flora, fauna, food and Franciacorta within a bucolic hour drive from Verona.
+I always enjoyed the ongoing buzz (no pun intended) of Vinitaly, yet I longed for the places and unexpected experiences outside of the event’s hustle and bustle.
+Like when I discovered Lombardy the region – a hidden gem with its mountainous glory, flora, fauna, food and Franciacorta, within a bucolic hour drive from Verona.
 Franciacorta is an area that is home to Italy’s most renowned sparkling wine that dons the same name Franciacorta.